eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.transactionLogging.presentation.parsing/value-without-key-binding.md

 [androidJvm]\
 val VerifiablePresentation.Generic.[valueWithoutKeyBinding](value-without-key-binding.md): [String](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin/-string/index.html)

-This function is used to remove the key binding from the sd-jwt due to limitations of the sd-jwt library and eu.europa.ec.eudi.sdjwt.DefaultSdJwtOps.verify method.
+This function is used to remove the key binding from the sd-jwt due to limitations of the sd-jwt library and DefaultSdJwtOps.verify method.